 Active materials for charge storage.
-Carbon itself can store charges via formation of electrical double layer.
-Highly porous carbons with ultrahigh surface area are desirable as supercapacitor electrodes.
-My research focuses on designing and synthesis of hierarchical porous carbons for supercapcitor electrodes.
-Representative research works include the 3D-printed graphene aerogel [(Nano Lett., 16, 3448-3456 (2016)] and the hierarchical porous carbon foam derived from chitosan biopolymer [Nano Res., 9, 2875-2888 (2016) and Nano Lett., 17, 3097-3104 (2017)], and the block-copolymer-derived carbon fibers [Sci.
+Carbon itself can store charges via formation of electrical double layers at electrode|electrolyte interfaces.
+Highly porous carbons with ultrahigh surface areas are desirable supercapacitor electrodes.
+My research focuses on design and synthesis of hierarchical porous carbons as supercapcitor electrodes.
+Representative works include the 3D-printed graphene aerogel [(Nano Lett., 16, 3448-3456 (2016)], the hierarchical porous carbon foam derived from chitosan biopolymer [Nano Res., 9, 2875-2888 (2016) and Nano Lett., 17, 3097-3104 (2017)], and the block-copolymer-derived carbon fibers [Sci.
 Adv.
 5, eaau6852 (2019)].

 Collaborators: Prof. Yat Li (Professor in University of California, Santa Cruz) Dr. Marcus A. Worsley (Staff Scientist in Lawrence Livermore National Lab); Dr. Cheng Zhu (Staff Scientist in Lawrence Livermore National Lab); Prof. Xihong Lu (Associate Professor in Sun Yat-sen University, Guangdong, China); Dr. Teng Zhai (Assistant Professor in Nanjing University of Science and Technology, Nanjing, China); Prof. Xiaoxia Liu (Professor in Northeastern University, Shenyang, China); Prof. Feng Zhang (Associate Professor in Yancheng Institute of Technology, Yancheng, China)

-2. Anode materials for microbial fuel cells Microbial fuel cells are special fuel cells which employ bacteria to convert organic matters or pollutants to energy, simultaneously yield methane gas, hydrogen gas, or liquid fuels as byproducts.
-They represent promising devices for water treatment and power generation.
-They have been already incorporated in some wastewater treatment plants and brewery companies.
-In collaboration with Yang Yang at the Chongqing University, we seek to explore and synthesize novel carbonaceous architectures as electrodes for bacteria to colonize on.
+2. Anode materials for microbial fuel cells Microbial fuel cells are a sub-family of fuel cells which employ bacteria to convert organic matters or pollutants to electrical energy, simultaneously yielding methane gas, hydrogen gas, or liquid fuels as byproducts.
+They are promising devices for water treatment and power generation, and have find applications in wastewater treatment plants and breweries.
+In collaboration with Dr.Yang Yang at the Chongqing University, we seek to explore and synthesize novel carbonaceous architectures as anodes for bacteria to colonize on.
 A representative work is the nitrogen-doped graphene aerogel which enabled large-density bacterial colonization throughout the aerogel and significantly improved the performance of microbial fuel cells [Adv.
 Sci., 3, 1600097 (2016)].
 Collaborator: Dr. Yang Yang (Assistant Professor, Northwestern Polytechnical University, China)